-From Bel-at rock formation, our habal-habals took us for a short ride to Magasang rock formation.
-We wade through shallow water toward the formation.
-A bridge built in the middle helps tourists cross over and also serves as a rest stop for families with picnic items.
+From Bel-at & Caranas rock formations, we rode the habal-habal to Magasang rock formation.
+We wade through shallow seawater to get to the actual rock formation.
+There is a bridge in the middle that helps tourists cross and also serves as rest stops for families with picnic items.

 The floor in Magasang rock formation is slippery, similar to Bel-at’s.
 Moss covers some area.
 One of our companions slipped on the floor, and our tour guide then told us to walk across dry ground only.

-Again, there’s a full horizon of boulders where sea waves would angrily crash.
-It was fascinating to watch, and its sound was calming to the soul.
+Again, there’s a full horizon of boulders where the sea waves crash.
+It was fascinating to watch and somewhat relaxing.

 - From the airport, ride a tricycle to the main transport terminal (5 min, P100).
-From there, ride a jeepney bound to Lavezares and get off the Lavezares port (1 hour, P50).
+From there, ride a jeepney bound to Allen or Calbayog and get off at Lavezares town proper (1 hour, P50).
+Walk towards Lavezares Port.

-- From the port, look out for a boat going to Biri Island (45 min, standard fare P50 + terminal fee P25).
+- From the port, ride a pumpboat to Biri Island (45 min, standard fare P50 + terminal fee P25).

 By land and water

-- Make your way to Matnog, Sorgoson.
-From Matnog port, ride a ferry to Allen, Northern Samar.
+- From Manila, ride on a bus to Matnog, Sorgoson.
+From Matnog port, ride a ferry to Allen.
 Then ride a jeepney to Lavezares.